Walking Tour: Wychwood

 This part of Spadina Road ends at the base of a zigzagging flight of stairs that ascends the pre-Ice Age shoreline of the ancient Lake Iroquois.
 A public right-of-way that dates from the 1800s, The Baldwin Steps are a rare example in the city of a thigh-burning incline.
 The panoramic views of downtown and Lake Ontario are worth the effort.
 The steps are named after Robert Baldwin, a former premier of Ontario who owned land in this well-to-do neighborhood.

 Continue on the path for 50m (164 ft.), with Toronto's turreted wonder, Casa Loma, on your left.
-Instead of visiting, though, turn right into the lush garden setting of this more subdued stately mansion:
+Instead of visiting, though, turn right into the lush garden setting of a more subdued stately mansion:

 3. Spadina Museum: Historic House & Gardens